ahmadalli/public-notes/docs/0050-problem-solving/020-power-law.md

 # Power Law

-[<icon icon="fa-brands fa-wikipedia" size="lg" /> Power law](https://en.wikipedia.org/wiki/Power_law) in real life means that when you're facing a distribution of things, a small number of them will be responsible for a large portion of the results.
+[<Icon icon="fa-brands fa-wikipedia" size="lg" /> Power law](https://en.wikipedia.org/wiki/Power_law) in real life means that when you're facing a distribution of things, a small number of them will be responsible for a large portion of the results.
 For example, in a company, a small number of people will be responsible for a large portion of the work.
 In a city, a small number of people will be responsible for a large portion of the crime.
 In a country, a small number of people will be responsible for a large portion of the wealth.

 ## Power Law in Problem Solving